deeplearning4j/deeplearning4j/ADRs/0033-shape-buffer-trie.md

 Discussed with: Paul Dubs

 ## Context
 The libnd4j library requires efficient storage and lookup of shape information for neural network operations.
-Shape information is frequently accessed during computation and needs to be managed efficiently to prevent memory leaks and optimize performance.
-Previously, we used a ShapeDescriptor-based cache with an unordered map, which created unnecessary object allocations.
+Shape information is usually calculated multilple times per operation and can be expensive to maintain.
+One goal is to reduce the overhead by getting rid of ShapeDescriptors which were unnecessary extra allocations rather than just using only the shape buffers.
+This was all stored in a ShapeDescriptor-based cache with an unordered map,

 The primary challenges include:

 1. Frequent shape buffer allocations and deallocations during neural network operations
 2. Need for fast shape lookup during computation
 3. Memory management of redundant shape information
 4. Thread safety requirements for parallel execution